Protectimus DSPA

 2. Administrators need to install and support 2FA plugins on multiple platforms

-Now, to configure two-factor authentication for all employees and all the services that the company uses, the administrator must implement several 2FA plugins for different platforms and install additional software on each client machine.
+Usually, to configure two-factor authentication for all employees and all the services that the company uses, the administrator must implement several 2FA plugins for different platforms and install additional software on each client machine.
 Moreover, all this software needs to be constantly updated.
-After integrating the Protectimus DSPA component with Active Directory, 2-factor authentication dynamic passwords will be required on all services connected to AD (Winlogon, RDP, ADFS, OWA, etc.)
+After integrating the Protectimus DSPA component with Active Directory, MFA passwords will be required on all services connected to AD (Winlogon, RDP, ADFS, OWA, etc.)

 How does it work?